tetengo/tetengo.cpp/README.md

 ```

 By default, tetengo will be installed in the directory `/usr/local`.
-To change the directory where tetengo is installed, specify the option
+To change the directory where to install tetengo, specify the option `--prefix`
-`--prefix` to the script `configure`.
+to the script `configure`.

 #### Generating documents